Networking and Research Projects

 The end result of the project will be a handbook that can be applied to the activities of various art institutions.
 The handbook and the results of the project will be published at an international seminar in spring 2024.
 Additionally, in conjunction with a programme for audiences, Frame will also organize a partner meeting in Finland in 2023.

 The project is financed by the European Union’s Creative Europe programme.
-The other organizations involved in the project are the Jindřich Chalupecký Society (Prague, Czech Republic), the Faculty of Things that Can’t be Learned (Bitola/Skopje, Macedonia), the Július Koller Society (Bratislava, Slovakia), Latvian Centre for Contemporary Art – LCCA (Riga, Latvia), Temporary Gallery (Cologne, Germany) and Stroom Den Haag (The Hague, Netherlands).
+The other organizations involved in the project are the Jindřich Chalupecký Society (Prague, Czech Republic), the Faculty of Things that Can’t be Learned (Bitola/Skopje, North Macedonia), the Július Koller Society (Bratislava, Slovakia), Latvian Centre for Contemporary Art – LCCA (Riga, Latvia), Temporary Gallery (Cologne, Germany) and Stroom Den Haag (The Hague, Netherlands).

 The Frame Curatorial Research Fellowship is a five-year programme for contemporary art curators.
 The programme explores new forms of research that renew curatorial and institutional working habits.

-The programme will host four fellows between 2020–2024 within the different frameworks related to Frame’s and its partners’ organisational work, research, and programming.
+The programme hosts four fellows between 2020–2024 within the different frameworks related to Frame’s and its partners’ organisational work, research, and programming.
 It offers fellows the opportunity to dive into curatorial research through an environment comprising various agents around Frame and its international partners, including artists, researchers, other practitioners and institutional actors.

 Research fellowships offer an opportunity to bolster and develop further the critical potential of curatorial research and rethink the utilisation and value of research within institutions and society at large.
 It is about energising new connections between artistic practices, institutions and research beyond the dichotomy of utilitarian value and autonomy.